Greensky-gs/GiveawayManager/docTS.md

 This is the embed sent in the channel when :

 1. The giveaway is over
-2. At least one winner can be determined
+2. No winner can be determined
 3. The [sendMessages option](#sendmessages-option) is enabled

 The only parameter is the URL to the giveaway